Wavelet-Driven Generalizable Framework for Deepfake Face Forgery Detection: Introduction

 \section{Introduction}

 In today's digital landscape, we are witnessing an inundation of counterfeit images, arising from various sources.
 Some of these images are manipulated versions of authentic photos, altered using tools such as FaseShifter \cite{li2020fsh} and proprietor photoshop tools \cite{wang2019detecting}, while others are crafted through advanced machine learning algorithms.
 The advent and refinement of deep generative models \cite{ho2020denoising, song2020denoising, rombach2022high} have particularly highlighted the latter category, drawing both admiration for the photo-realistic images they can produce and concern over their potential misuse.
 The challenge is compounded by the diverse origins of these fake images; they may manifest as real human faces created by generative adversarial networks or as intricate scenes synthesized by diffusion models \cite{rombach2022high}.
 This growing variety underscores the inevitability of encountering new forms of image forgery.

+The proliferation of diffusion models \cite{ho2020denoising, song2020denoising, rombach2022high} has revolutionized the field of generative AI, enabling the creation of highly realistic synthetic images with exceptional quality and diversity.
+These models have demonstrated remarkable capabilities in producing photorealistic human faces, complex natural scenes, and seamlessly manipulated content.
+However, this rapid advancement has also raised significant concerns regarding their potential misuse for malicious purposes, such as generating deepfake media or spreading disinformation.
+As diffusion models continue to evolve, it becomes increasingly challenging to distinguish between real and fake images, amplifying the need for robust fake image detection systems that can generalize across diverse generative families.
 Against this challenges, our research aims to devise a diverse generalizable fake detection framework capable of identifying any falsified image, even when training is confined to a single type of generative model.

+Traditionally, fake image detection has been approached as a binary classification task, where deep neural networks are trained to distinguish real images from synthetic ones generated by a specific model, such as diffusion or GAN methods.
+While these approaches excel within the same generative family (e.g., detecting fake images produced by diffusion variants like LDM \cite{rombach2022high} or Guided Diffusion \cite{dhariwal2021diffusion}), they fail to generalize when exposed to unseen generative families.
+This limitation arises because these classifiers tend to rely on low-level artifacts unique to the training model, often referred to as "fingerprints."
+Consequently, fake images generated by alternative methods that lack these specific fingerprints are misclassified as real, leading to a skewed decision boundary and poor generalization to novel image generation techniques.